OpenTranslationBible/open-bible/en-GB/64.3 John/md/3-john-01.md

 ## 3 John 1:7

-For they went out for the sake of the Name, accepting nothing from the Gentiles.
+For they went out for the sake of the Name, accepting no assistance from the Gentiles.

 ## 3 John 1:8